-This vibrant, rich curry works very well with lamb, but beef or pork would also be great.
-Shanks, ribs, and/or shoulder are the best slow cooking cuts for this recipe.
-The steady, gentle simmering will concentrate the flavor while the meat becomes fork tender.
+This vibrant, rich curry works very well with lamb, but any beef or pork would also do.
+Shanks, ribs, and/or shoulder are great slow cooking cuts for this recipe.
+The slow, gentle simmering will concentrate the flavor while the meat becomes fork tender.

 - Water as needed